 Lennard-Jones 12-6 FunctionsΒΆ

-The Lennard-Jone 12-6 function is the most commonly used for vdw interactions due to its simplistic form for computations.
-It is expressed in various equivalent forms and they can be inter-changed via algebraic operations.
+The Lennard-Jones 12-6 function is the most commonly used function for vdW interactions due to its simplistic form for computation.
+It is expressed in various equivalent forms and they can be interchanged via algebraic operations.

 \[V \left(r \right) = \frac{A}{r^{12}} - \frac{B}{r^{6}}\]

-where \(\epsilon\) is the well depth, which measures the strength of the interaction; \(\sigma\) is the steric parameter, which is the distance when the LJ function changes sign.
-R is the distance at which V is at the minimum.
-They are related to each other as follows:
+where \(\epsilon\) is the well depth measuring the strength of the interaction and \(\sigma\) is the steric parameter, which is the distance when the LJ function changes sign (when \(V = 0\)). \(R\) is the distance at which \(V\) is at its minimum value.
+These parameters are related to each other as follows:

 \[R = 2^{ \frac{1}{6}} \sigma\]

-Normally, the third form is used in the programming since it is easier to compute, with A and B having the following relationships:
+The third form of the function is normally used in programming since it is easier to compute, with \(A\) and \(B\) having the following relationships:

 \[A = 4 \epsilon \sigma^{12}\]